Yale University: Curriculum

 Yale College undergraduates follow a liberal arts curriculum with departmental majors and is organized into a social system of residential colleges.

-Yale was swept up by the great intellectual movements of the period—the Great Awakening and the Enlightenment—due to the religious and scientific interests of presidents Thomas Clap and Ezra Stiles.
-They were both instrumental in developing the scientific curriculum at Yale while dealing with wars, student tumults, graffiti, "irrelevance" of curricula, desperate need for endowment and disagreements with the Connecticut legislature.
+Yale was swept up by the great intellectual movements of the period—the Great Awakening and Enlightenment—due to the religious and scientific interests of presidents Thomas Clap and Ezra Stiles.
+They were instrumental in developing the scientific curriculum while dealing with wars, student tumults, graffiti, "irrelevance" of curricula, desperate need for endowment and disagreements with the Connecticut legislature.

-Serious American students of theology and divinity, particularly in New England, regarded Hebrew as a classical language, along with Greek and Latin, and essential for the study of the Old Testament in the original words.
-The Reverend Ezra Stiles, president of the college from 1778 to 1795, brought with him his interest in the Hebrew language as a vehicle for studying ancient Biblical texts in their original language (as was common in other schools), requiring all freshmen to study Hebrew (in contrast to Harvard, where only upperclassmen were required to study the language) and is responsible for the Hebrew phrase אורים ותמים (Urim and Thummim) on the Yale seal.
-A 1746 graduate of Yale, Stiles came to the college with experience in education, having played an integral role in the founding of Brown University, in addition to having been a minister.
-Stiles' greatest challenge occurred in July 1779 when British forces occupied New Haven and threatened to raze the college.
+Serious American students of theology and divinity, particularly in New England, regarded Hebrew as a classical language, along with Greek and Latin, and essential for study of the Old Testament in the original.
+Reverend Stiles, president from 1778 to 1795, brought with him his interest in Hebrew as a vehicle for studying ancient Biblical texts in their original language, requiring all freshmen to study Hebrew (in contrast to Harvard, where only upperclassmen were required to study it) and is responsible for the Hebrew phrase אורים ותמים (Urim and Thummim) on the Yale seal.
+A 1746 graduate of Yale, Stiles came to the college with experience in education, having played an integral role in founding Brown University.
+Stiles' greatest challenge occurred in 1779 when British forces occupied New Haven and threatened to raze the college.
 However, Yale graduate Edmund Fanning, secretary to the British general in command of the occupation, intervened and the college was saved.
-In 1803, Fanning was granted an honorary degree LL.D. for his efforts.
+In 1803, Fanning was granted an honorary degree LL.D.

 Students

 As the only college in Connecticut from 1701 to 1823, Yale educated the sons of the elite.
-Punishable offenses for students included cardplaying, tavern-going, destruction of college property, and acts of disobedience to college authorities.
-During this period, Harvard was distinctive for the stability and maturity of its tutor corps, while Yale had youth and zeal on its side.
+Punishable offenses included cardplaying, tavern-going, destruction of college property, and acts of disobedience.
+Harvard was distinctive for the stability and maturity of its tutor corps, while Yale had youth and zeal.

-The emphasis on classics gave rise to a number of private student societies, open only by invitation, which arose primarily as forums for discussions of modern scholarship, literature and politics.
-The first such organizations were debating societies: Crotonia in 1738, Linonia in 1753 and Brothers in Unity in 1768.
-Linonia and Brothers in Unity continue to exist today with commemorations to them can be found with names given to campus structures, like Brothers in Unity Courtyard in Branford College.
+The emphasis on classics gave rise to private student societies, open only by invitation, which arose as forums for discussions of scholarship, literature and politics.
+The first were debating societies: Crotonia in 1738, Linonia in 1753 and Brothers in Unity in 1768.
+Linonia and Brothers in Unity continue to exist; commemorations to them can be found with names given to campus structures, like Brothers in Unity Courtyard in Branford College.